bubbadoobop/c-kinematics/README.md

 # C-Kinematics
-C-Kinematics is a simple kinematic calculator designed to save time on basic calculations for basic Newtonian kinematic systems.
+C-Kinematics is a simple kinematic calculator designed to save time on basic calculations for basic Newtonian kinematic systems licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) *This program is NOT designed for academic dishonesty in any way, shape, or form!
+Any cases of such are not my fault, and should be dealt with by school or university faculty to student(s) that use this program for such actions*.
-## The Use of C-Kinematics
-C-Kinematics is useful for any students in a basic physical science class.